rackerlabs/support-how-to/content/rackspace-email/troubleshoot-email-delivery.md

    If the message is in one of those folders, attempt to resend it.

-4. **If you are sending to a contact, manually entering the email address and resend the message.**
+4. **If you are sending to a contact, manually enter the email address and resend the message.**

    Verify that the contact information is correct.